Job Chapter 38

 Job 38:21 “Knowest thou [it], because thou wast then born?
 Or [because] the number of thy days [is] great?”

 The irony that has underlain the whole address comes here to the surface, and shows itself capable of being perceived.
-Job of course, is as old as the Almighty, or at any rate, the same age with creation.
-Otherwise he could not presume to take the tone which he has taken, and arraign the moral government of the Creator.
+Job of course, is not as old as the Almighty, or at any rate, the same age with creation.
+Therefore he could not presume to take the tone which he has taken, and arraign the moral government of the Creator.

 “Or because the number of thy days is great!”
 Compare the sarcasm of Eliphaz (Job 15:7).